 Scooter & Wheelchair Rentals

-The Oregon Convention Center has five wheelchairs and five scooters for rent onsite on a first-come, first-served basis.
+If you only need a wheelchair or scooter for use inside the Oregon Convention Center has five wheelchairs and five scooters for rent onsite on a first-come, first served basis.
 Wheelchairs are $15 per day and scooters are $35 per day, and can be paid with a credit card.
 You may pick up your wheelchair or scooter from the Administrative Office on Level 2 of the Oregon Convention Center.

 ADA approved service animals are welcome in all spaces at the NTC.
 There is a park across the street from the Convention Center outside Hall D for pet relief.